14-Day Luxury Itinerary for the South Island

 Travel time: 1h25mins

 Welcome to Te Waipounamu, otherwise known as the South Island of New Zealand!
 After arriving in Christchurch and picking up your rental vehicle, we recommend taking the scenic yet manageable drive to Akaroa.
-With amazing marine wildlife and a “French” flair, it’s not a bad place to get over the jet lag before doing a longer road trip around the South Island.
+With amazing marine wildlife and a “French” flair, it’s not a bad place to get over the jet lag before doing a long road trip around the South Island.

 We’ll go over the experiences to be had in Akaroa tomorrow.
 For now, you might like to relax at one of the premium accommodations in the harbour town and get a bite to eat following the recommendations given in The Luxury Guide to Akaroa.